Ruan-pysoft/platformer/architecture.md

 This allows including code only in debug/dev builds of the game, or only in release builds using `#ifdef`/`#ifndef`/`#else`/`#endif` C Preprocessor directives.

-This is used to include a historical fps tracker, player velocity displays, and player real-time hitbox display only in debug builds of the game and not in release builds.
+This is used to include a historical fps tracker, render time display, player velocity displays, and player real-time hitbox display only in debug builds of the game and not in release builds.
 Similarly, a keybind to activate flight is also only included in debug builds.

 The nice thing about conditional inclusion of code, rather than hiding functionality behind flags, is that that code does not increase the size of the executable, it is not sitting unused to be easily enabled by memory editing, and it does not slow down loops by checking a condition that evaluates to `false` each iteration.